 By: Ashley Rosales, RDN

 Nutrition greatly impacts the health and well-being of people across their life span and influences many aspects of the lives of children and their families.
-The Dietary Guidelines for Americans serve as a catalyst to spark collaborative action, nutrition policy and educational efforts, which can increase access to healthful foods and beverages and support adoption of healthy eating patterns for all ages and in all places people live, learn, work, play and gather.
+Supporting access to nutrition education and nutrient-dense foods, including milk and dairy, will be critical to ensuring children are supported to grow healthfully and reach their full potential.
+The 2020–2025 Dietary Guidelines for Americans serve as a catalyst to spark collaborative action, nutrition policy and educational efforts, which can increase access to healthful foods and beverages and support adoption of healthy eating patterns for all ages and in all places where people live, learn, work, play and gather.

 Ashley Rosales, RDN